 In May 2022, the Company's board of directors adopted the 2022 Employee Stock Purchase Plan (the "ESPP"), which was subsequently approved by the Company's stockholders.
 The ESPP went into effect on November 16, 2022.
 Subject to certain limitations contained therein, the ESPP allows eligible employees to contribute, through payroll deductions, up to 20% of their eligible compensation to purchase the Company's Class A common stock at a discounted price per share.
 Subject to adjustment in the case of certain capitalization events, a total of 3,274,070 shares of Class A common stock of the Company were available for purchase at adoption of the ESPP.
 Pursuant to the ESPP, beginning the fiscal year ended December 31, 2023 the annual share increase pursuant to the evergreen provision is determined based on the lesser of (i) 3,274,070 shares (ii) 1% of the number of shares of the Company's Class A Common Stock and Class B Common Stock issued and outstanding on December 31 of the immediately preceding fiscal year, or (iii) such number of shares as determined by the Board of Directors.
-For the year ended December 31, 2022, the Company recognized \$0.1 million of expense related to the ESSP and as of December 31, 2022, no shares of Class A common stock had been purchased under the ESPP.
+The Company recognized \$0.8 million and \$0.1 million of expense related to the ESSP for the years ended December 31, 2023 and 2022, respectively.
+There were 263,219 shares of Class A common stock purchased under the ESPP during the year ended December 31, 2023 with a weighted average fair value of \$0.85.
+No shares were purchased under the ESPP during the year ended December 31, 2022.